drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 1. On the Google Cloud Console title bar, click __Activate Cloud Shell__ (![cloud shell icon](img/cloud_shell_icon.png)).
 If prompted, click __Continue__.

-2. Run the following command to set your project ID, replacing `<QWIKLABS_PROJECT_ID>` with your Qwiklabs Google Cloud Project ID:
+2. Run the following command to set your project ID, replacing `<QWIKLABS_PROJECT_ID>` with your Qwiklabs Google Cloud Project ID (_refer back to the lab instructions, and you will find the Project ID in the pane on the left_.):

 ```
 gcloud config set project <QWIKLABS_PROJECT_ID>